Loudoun Health Council

 Leesburg, VA 20175

-The Loudoun Health Council includes representatives from the health care, business, faith and non-profit communities, from health-related county government agencies, from Loudoun's town governments, and from the general public.
+The Loudoun Health Council includes representatives from the health care, business, faith and non-profit communities, from the school system, the Chamber of Commerce and community institutions, from health-related county government agencies, from Loudoun's town governments, and from the community.

-If you are interested in learning more about the Loudoun Health Council or health issues in Loudoun County, please contact us at 703-771-5829 or by email at .
+If you are interested in learning more about the Loudoun Health Council or health issues in Loudoun County, please contact us at 703-771-5829 or by email.

 The Loudoun County Board of Supervisors unanimously approved the formation of the Loudoun Health Council at its May 2, 2006, business meeting.
 The Health Council held its first meeting on November 16, 2006.